mhmzdev/figma-flutter-mcp/README.md

 - **Figma Design**: Since we're using Figma's API to fetch the node and its details, so the better design you have the more better it will interpret for the AI to consume i.e. auto layouts, frame usage over group usage, consistently aligned across the board.
 - **Use Case**: At this stage, its highly recommend to NOT use it to develop scalable apps rather try and play it with MVPs, smaller and explanatory tasks.
-- **Early release**: It's the [first version](https://github.com/mhmzdev/figma-flutter-mcp?tab=readme-ov-file#-getting-started) release, so you might have some bugs or mis-behaviour please bear with me, I'm learning 🥲
 - **Rate limiting**: Heavy usage may trigger Figma rate limits (e.g., HTTP 429).
 The server includes retry with backoff, but it does not bypass Figma limits.
 If you encounter rate limits, wait a few minutes and reduce the request volume.
-- **Tips to avoid limits**:
-  - Analyze one component or one screen at a time instead of large batches.
-  - Use figma links to frames/components/nodes; avoid scanning entire pages.
-  - Space out repeated commands; avoid rapid-fire calls in quick succession.
-  - For asset exports, only export required nodes; avoid `includeMultipleResolutions` unless needed and keep `scale` reasonable.

 ## 🙌🏼 Acknowledgments
 I came across [Figma Context MCP](https://github.com/GLips/Figma-Context-MCP) by [Graham Lipsman](https://x.com/glipsman) that sparks this motivation for me to develop Figma to Flutter explicitly having features like: